lukaszkups/lukaszkups-old/content/blog/0023_nokia_lumia_735_review.md

 ##Despite the large selection of colors I've chosen the white one - it looks even more clean & minimalistic than any other Lumias.

-Unlike the classic Lumia products, this model has a replaceable cover and battery - You can also buy red/orange, bright green and black case.
+Unlike the classic Lumia products, this model has a replaceable cover and battery - You can also buy unusual red/orange, bright green or black case.
 I think it's a good move from Nokia, which extends the fun of owning this model.

 ![lumia 03](/blog/images/lumia_735_02.jpg)